mariusgxt/mariusgxt/README.md

 <sup>**🛑 One should only code in Dark Mode!**</sup>

-I'm a 18 year old software engineer from Germany and I've beem coding since I was 8 :).
+I'm a 18 year old software engineer from Germany and I've been coding since I was 8 :).

 ## 💡 Stats & 💾 Most Used Languages